Vladimir Aseev: Education and employment

 From 1987 to 1991 he was the first deputy chairman, then the chairman of the executive committee of the Langepas City Council.
 From 1991 to 1996 - Mayor of Langepas.
 From 1996 to 2000 - the head of the local self-government of Langepas.
 In 2000-2002 - first deputy chairman of the Government of Khanty-Mansi Autonomous Okrug.
 Aseev supervised the construction, housing and transport.

 On 24 March 2002, Aseev was elected member of the 3rd State Duma of Russia in the by-election in the Nizhnevartovsk constituency No. 221.
-Reelected in 2003 and 2007.
+He was reelected in 2003 and 2007.
+Currently serves as Deputy Head of the Ural Interregional Coordinating Council of United Russia (since 2007).